giualbuq/giualbuq/README.md

 ## About Me :wave:

 Hey there! 💜 My name is Giulia.
-I'm a 19-year-old and currently reside in Sorocaba, São Paulo - Brasil.
 I am a computer engineering student at Facens Sorocaba.

 I’m passionate about technology and always seeking new challenges and opportunities to grow my skills, especially in software development.

+✨ Check out my portfolio: [Giulia Silva](https://giulia-albuquerque.vercel.app/)

  ## My Skills